 Reboot your PC to make all device driver updates take into effect.

-Apart from being a drivers download and update utility, Drive Talent offers other premium features, such as drivers restore, system restore, drivers pre-download for another PC, PC Repair, hardware detection, VR support check and PC speed up, etc.
+Apart from being a drivers download and update utility, Drive Talent offers other premium features, such as drivers restore, system restore, drivers pre-download for another PC, hardware detection, etc..

 A lot of users have reported that the Antivirus software Avast could cause the Blue Screen of Death (BSoD) on PCs running Windows 10 Update.
 According to Avast, they’ve release a patch to fix the Windows 10 Update blue screen issue.
 The updated patch should hopefully help you resolve the blue screen issue after Windows 10 Update.
 If not, you’d better uninstall your antivirus software.